-Like all road vehicles, Uber’s and private hire vehicles need valid insurance to be considered legal.
-However, it’s important that private hire vehicles have the correct type of insurance.
+Like all road vehicles, Uber and private hire vehicles need valid insurance to be considered legal.
+However, private hire vehicles must have the correct type of insurance.

 What is a private hire vehicle insurance?

 All road vehicles need some type of insurance to cover either themselves or other drivers, or both.
 It’s an old industry saying that insurance isn’t for you; it’s for other drivers.
 This is true for both private vehicles and public vehicles, such as taxis, Ubers, and private hire vehicles.

 The biggest difference with private hire taxi insurance is that it comes with an increased level of risk over normal driving.
 While a normal vehicle will carry the driver and their (voluntary) passengers, a private taxi carries fare-paying customers.

 If you have a crash in your private car and your passengers are injured, they can claim either off your policy or the other driver’s, depending on who is at fault.
 In a private hire taxi, however, they can claim directly from you if you don’t have the right type of cover in place.
 This can be incredibly expensive, as injury claims can end up costing thousands of pounds.

 What’s more, driving a private hire taxi or Uber means you’ll cover more miles each year.
 Even if you’re a good driver this automatically carries more risk for your insurers.
 It’s a statistical fact that the more time you spend on the road, the more likely you are to have an accident.